 This course is open to UK applicants only.
-Applicants must normally be UK citizens, classed as a home student for fees purposes and living in a neighbourhood in the UK that is less advantaged in terms of income, education and other factors.
-Please check the online postcode tool before applying to see if you’re eligible.
+Applicants must normally be UK citizens, classed as a home student for fees purposes and satisfy one of our widening participation conditions.
 Please see further entry requirements below.

 Highlights of medicine at Nottingham